 Not only was the leak shambolic, but the big release was also as full of holes as Corbyn’s cardigans.
-His spending plans would cause the UK’s debt to explode by £250 billion (US$325 billion), and would see the government aiming to spend an extra £48.6 billion (US$63 billion) per year.
-Indeed, the chaotic nature of the unveiling was elevated to levels of parody by the fact that even though the manifesto – titled “For the Many, Not the Few” (ruin for the many, not Corbyn’s nomenklatura few) – claims to use an economic model entirely devised by world leading economists, the policy of a levying a tax on offshore company property actually relied in part on a database created by the current events and satire magazine Private Eye.
+His spending plans would cause the UK’s debt to explode by £250 billion (US$325 billion) and would see the government aiming to spend an extra £48.6 billion (US$63 billion) per year.
+Indeed, the chaotic nature of the unveiling was elevated to levels of parody by the fact that even though the manifesto – titled “For the Many, Not the Few” (ruin for the many, not Corbyn’s nomenklatura few) – claims to use an economic model entirely devised by world-leading economists, the policy of levying a tax on offshore company property actually relied in part on a database created by the current events and satire magazine Private Eye.

 The fact is, higher tax rates and stifling economic intervention would lead to poorer economic growth, which in turn would result in lower revenue and adding to the shortfall.
 One can see how £250 billion more in debt suddenly looks frighteningly realistic.

-To add further farce to failure, the possible future Chancellor of the Exchequer was asked about adding £250 billion more to the UK’s already giant £1.5 trillion debt, and didn’t know how big the budget deficit is.
+To add further farce to failure, the possible future Chancellor of the Exchequer was asked about adding £250 billion more to the UK’s already giant £1.5 trillion debt and didn’t know how big the budget deficit is.
 He said “£68bn to £70bn.”
 It’s actually £52 billion.

-This is the man who would have engorged power over the nation’s financial and economic ecosystems, and he doesn’t know a simple numerical fact like this.
+This is the man who would have huge power over the nation’s financial and economic ecosystems, and he doesn’t know a simple numerical fact like this.
 Of course, he wouldn’t care as long as he was ideologically pure.
-If this isn’t the best argument for more limited government I don’t know what is.
+If this isn’t the best argument for a more limited government I don’t know what is.

 Moving on to the socio-political and moral arguments against the manifesto, it rapidly becomes clear that what the Labour party is engaging in is a form of ritual political ceremony based in a delusional or at worst, malevolent faith in the ability of the god of government to shape the social, economic and moral life of the country to suit its designs.
 Like all such utopian ideals, it will fail for everyone except the few in power, who will always pursue ideological purity to its destructive ends, no matter the cost.

-The faith of those who hold these beliefs, especially those in the higher echelons of the Labour Party and in the upper levels of their allies the trade unions, is shown by their dogmatic adherence to their belief in collectivism, with its economic and social central planning, reducing human lives to interchangeable economic widgets, subsumed within the collective of the class in which they belong and the inherent guilt or virtue that brings.
+The faith of those who hold these beliefs, especially those in the higher echelons of the Labour Party and in the upper levels of their allies the trade unions, is shown by their dogmatic adherence to their belief in collectivism, with its economic and social central planning, reducing human lives to interchangeable economic widgets, subsumed within the collective of the class and identity to which they belong and the inherent guilt or virtue that brings.